EngineeringLast Updated Aug 26, 20246 min read

 You can incorporate automated tools into your continuous integration and continuous delivery (CI/CD) pipeline to scan all of your software projects and update their associated components as needed.
 Popular dependency scanners include Snyk and Anchore.

-Most SBOM generation tools also integrate nicely with CI/CD tooling.
+Most SBOM generation tools also integrate well with CI/CD tooling.
 These tools automatically scan your software projects, listing both proprietary and open-source software components and related attributes like licenses and dependencies on third-party libraries.

 Summary